-Met Office issues weather warnings for Scotland - follow live
+Snow warning issued by Met Office as cars crash and temperatures plunge – live

-UK weather - live: Snow forecast during -3C freeze as Met Office issues warnings for Scotland
+UK weather – live: Snow warning issued by Met Office as cars crash and temperatures plunge to 0.5C

 Up to four inches could cover parts of Scotland ahead of ‘severe frost’